 Draw triangle shapes onto the coffee filters and cut out the trees.

-For the final step, use the foam squares to attach the trees to the canvas background.
+Finally, use the foam squares to attach the trees to the canvas background.

 Disclosure: Some of the links in this post are affiliate links.
 There may be a small commission made by our recommendations, and/or link to products or services mentioned on this website.
 Your purchase will help us continue to bring you amazing content, step-by-steps and product reviews.